 Registrations will be accepted throughout the semester on a space-available basis.
 Select your workshop,* check with your supervisor for permission to attend and approval of the missed-program fee and/or class fee, and register directly with the school at which your workshop is taking place.

 *As you review the offerings you will notice that some workshops are intended specifically for the employees of the institution at which they are taking place.
 Please do not sign up for these classes.

 Is there a fee?

 The programs at Smith College and Amherst College are funded by the Five College Training/Development Collaborative.
 There is no cost to you as an employee.
 There may be a small fee of $15-20 for materials for certain workshops that would need to be charged to your department.
 If applicable, please get your supervisor's approval for this fee prior to signing up for the class.
 At the University of Massachusetts Amherst, workshops and seminar fees for non-university personnel are $50 per workshop, ($150 to $200 per certificate series) and must be paid in advance of the workshop.
-Once payment is received, workshop confirmation packet with campus map and parking information will be sent.
+Once your payment is received, workshop confirmation packet with campus map and parking information will be sent to you.
 Details on registration can be found on their website: http://www.umass.edu/wld/registration.php

 What if I register and then can't attend?

 The schools require a 48-hour notice or a $50 missed-program fee will be charged to your department.